UPDATE: Copies of “Thelma’s Treasures” are still available at the Harrodsburg Herald (101 West Broadway, open Monday–Friday from 8 a.m. to 5 p.m.).

-Twenty-five years ago Susanna Thomas found herself beside Thelma Clay Linton in the frozen food aisle of Gateway in Harrodsburg, far from her native home of Manhattan.
+Twenty-five years ago, Susanna Thomas found herself beside Thelma Clay Linton in the frozen food aisle of Gateway in Harrodsburg, far from Thomas’s native home of Manhattan.
 As they sat with the first copies of “Thelma’s Treasures: The Secret Recipes of The Best Cook in Harrodsburg,” it was the culmination of nights spent carefully calculating measurements and portions, testing ingredients, and capturing the essence of Thelma herself.
 As the first customers approached, neither Thomas or Linton could have predicted what was to come.

 “Thelma’s Treasures” reached far beyond Harrodsburg.
 Letters and phone calls from all over the country poured in with raving reviews of Thelma’s recipes.
 Copies of the book flew off the shelves.
 The original plan was to print 500 copies, 100 to be distributed to family and friends, while the remaining 400 would make up for the publishing costs.
 Within the first four days 2,000 copies had been sold.
 Another 2,000 were sold within the following days.
 Thousands of copies made their way across the country, taking with them a small sample of the woman known all over Harrodsburg for her southern recipes.